-Check out these amazing before-and-after photos from patients of Dr. Aalam and Dr. Krivitsky who underwent root planing and periodontal surgery to correct the infection:
+Check out this amazing before-and-after photo from a patient of Dr. Aalam and Dr. Krivitsky who underwent root planing and periodontal surgery to correct the infection:

 Periodontitis Linked with Heart Disease in LA